sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 You need to have a EKS cluster (>=1.19) with the following addons enabled:

+> You may consider deploying your own Ingress Controller instead of ALB Ingress Controller, [learn more](https://kubernetes.github.io/ingress-nginx/)

 - [x] [AWS Load Balancer Controller]
 - [x] [AWS EBS CSI driver]